 Do not punish staff if they get caught out.
 It discourages people from reporting in future, and can make them so fearful that they spend excessive time and energy scrutinising every single email they receive.
 Both these things cause more harm to your business in the long run.

 If you believe that your organisation has been the victim of online fraud, scams or extortion, you should report this through the Action Fraud website.
 Action Fraud is the UK’s national fraud and cyber crime reporting centre.
+If you are in Scotland contact Police Scotland on 101.

 Tip 5: Check your digital footprint